bkesterJP/content-ops-starter-jp2/content/pages/index.md

     text: >
       We help technical founders define and execute a market innovation path via discovery customer acquisition, GTM strategy, starter capital, product launch and fundraising assistance.
-We love engineers that build hard things.
+We love engineers building hard things.

       Our investment thesis focuses on cloud-native products that leverage